cc-ai/climate-code/preprocess_geo_data/README.md

-This folder contains preprocessing notebooks used to convert the data files presented  [here](https://github.com/cc-ai/climate-code/blob/master/data.md)to easier-to-work-with formats (CSV and HDF5) for further analysis.
+This folder contains preprocessing notebooks used to convert the data files presented  [here](https://github.com/cc-ai/climate-code/blob/master/data.md) to easier-to-work-with formats (CSV and HDF5) for further analysis.

 # Notebooks